NHS pension scheme under and over payments

 Next steps

 If you are affected, you will have received a letter informing you that you may have over or under paid contributions.
-We won’t be able to share any more information until we have finished comparing our data with employers.
-Once this is complete, we will write to you again with more information about amounts that you have either over or underpaid.
+The SPPA is currently analysing data provided by employers to ensure it is accurate and this work is expected to be completed by the end of March 2025.
+We will then assess whether individual members have over or underpaid contributions and once this is complete, we will write to you again later in 2025 with more information about amounts that you have either over or underpaid.

 If the data shows you have underpaid pension contributions, we will share the total amount you owe and explain how to organise payment.
 There will be options to repay contributions over time, as well as one off payments.